input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

   In effort to balance the pros / cons of the aforementioned ideas, we settled on having a small bounded number of lock boxes (the design presented in the document).
-  Indeed, having multiple lockboxes may improve the concurrency situation as participants may not necessarily need to all compete to spend the same UTxOs, and if we choose the number of lock boxes to be small enough we can guarantee that _every_ transfer from sidechain to mainchain can occur in a single efficient transaction.
+  Indeed, having multiple lock boxes may improve the concurrency situation as participants may not necessarily need to all compete to spend the same UTxOs, and if we choose the number of lock boxes to be small enough we can guarantee that _every_ transfer from sidechain to mainchain can occur in a single (hopefully) efficient transaction.

-So, after weighing the tradeoffs, we decided the bounded number of lockboxes was best.
+So, after weighing the tradeoffs, we decided the bounded number of lock boxes was best.

 There was an idea to have an unbounded number of lock boxes